mui/mui-x/docs/data/date-pickers/accessibility/accessibility.md

 ## Keyboard support

-The Date and Time Pickers consist of different associations of Fields, Calendar, and Clock components.
+The Date and Time Pickers consist of different associations of Field, Calendar, and Clock components.
 Each of these components is designed to respond intuitively to keyboard interactions, providing extensive keyboard navigation support.

-The following sections explain in detail the keyboard support for various components:

 ### Fields

-The following table describes the keyboard support for all [field components](/x/react-date-pickers/fields/)
+The following table describes the keyboard support for all [field components](/x/react-date-pickers/fields/):

 |                                                                  Keys | Description                                  |
 | --------------------------------------------------------------------: | :------------------------------------------- |